-NOTE: At least one of the nodeLink and flexNodeLink shall be present.

 A.3 Example of ModuleClass 'binarySwitch'

 The [binarySwitch] resource is used to share information regarding the modeled binary switch module as a ModuleClass.
 The [binarySwitch] resource is a specialization of the <flexContainer> resource.

 Figure A.3-1: Structure of [binarySwitch] resource